Have questions? We're here.

 A cosmopolitan city, Antwerp is one of the world’s major seaports.
 Its unique atmosphere comes from the contrasts between old and new, commerce and art.
 The Old Town and the expansive Grote Markt are filled with narrow, winding streets and medieval guild houses.
 The Gothic Cathedral of Our Lady, Belgium’s largest church, contains works by 17th-century painter Peter Paul Rubens; he lived in the city and is entombed in the Church of St. James.
 Antwerp is also renowned for diamonds and chocolate.
 Many diamond cutters can be found here alongside countless confectioners.

-Optional Excursions: Jewish Traditions & Romi Goldmuntz, Flavors of Antwerp, Antwerp by Bicycle
+The Antwerp Walking Tour excursion is included.
+Optional excursions are available at an additional charge: Jewish Traditions & Romi Goldmuntz, Flavors of Antwerp, Antwerp by Bicycle

 Day 10: Antwerp, Belgium | Disembark